If you have to buy it, get the best deal!

 Every box teams with a philanthropic cause.
 This box supports the Wildlife Conservation Society through Give a Sip.
 Subscribers were also able to donate during the add-on window.

-Unless it is your first purchase, you can customize some options.
+Unless you purchase the subscription outside of the customization period, you can select some options.
 Annual subscribers get to customize five items, and seasonal subscribers get to customize two.
-First time subscribers get a randomly selected box from the current season or an editor’s box is the seasonal box is sold-out.
+First time subscribers get a randomly selected box from the current season or an editor’s box if the seasonal box is sold-out.